ACA DEI Statement

 This committee seeks to develop programs that support the growth of diverse, knowledgeable, and responsible paddlers who are champions for the paddling community, in addition to being advocates for clean water and public access to our waterways.

 Diversity, Equity and Inclusion (DEI) Program Donation Fund: Developed to support ACA’s commitment to expanding access to paddlesports.
 The fund aims to help remove financial barriers to participation for underrepresented groups or individuals to pursue paddling education, leadership development, competition, and/or instructor certification.

-Paddlesports Leadership Academy: A program designed to train, develop, and mentor people of color as leaders, and to help them to transform their local communities and provide representation in paddlesports.
+Leadership Exploration and Development (LEAD) Initiative: This is a program designed to train, develop, and mentor people of color as leaders, and to help them to transform their local communities and provide representation in paddlesports.
 These goals will be achieved through a 4-day immersive course and ongoing mentorship.
-The first Paddlesports Leadership Academies will be conducted in 2022.
+These programs will begin in the summer of 2022.

-Diversity, Equity, and Inclusion Training: The DEI Board Committee will offer training and peer sharing opportunities to ACA leaders and members in an effort to grow a common understanding of inequity.
+Diversity, Equity, and Inclusion Training: The DEI Board Committee has offered multiple training and peer sharing opportunities to ACA leaders and members in an effort to grow a common understanding of inequity.